ics-414-lychee/cpg-server/README.md

 ### Requirements:
 - PHP 5.6.x or newer
 - MS SQL Server (install PHP drivers for your version of SQL Server and PHP version)
+  - You will need to modify your php.ini to include the sqlsrv extensions

 ### Instructions
 #### SQL Server